 Adapting and Adjusting

-Over the years since this post was first shared, our feeding plan continued to evolve along with our boys ages, activity levels, and individual needs.
+Over the years since this post was first written and shared, diets continued to evolve with our boys ages, activity levels, and individual needs.
 Many of the fundamentals remained the same.
-Brands and formulas for ready-made products like commercial foods and treats were still carefully selected after reading ingredients and checking quality.
-Preparation of homemade dog food toppers remained an exciting time for the boys, sniffing good smells while meat seared, roasted, and/or poached in the slow cooker (my source for free dog-friendly broth for treat making) and drooling while supervising shredding, pureeing, and packing of tasty toppers.
-With no history of urinary issues so far, we also relaxed our purine moderation a little and started including new air-dried raw complete foods with their kibble.
+The brands and formulations of kibble changed, but still formed their main diets.
+Preparation of homemade toppers was always an exciting time for the boys, sniffing good smells while meat seared, roasted, and/or poached in the slow cooker (my source for free dog-friendly broth for treat making) and drooling while supervising shredding, pureeing, and packing of tasty toppers.
+With no history of urinary issues so far, we also relaxed our purine moderation a little and started including some of the new air-dried complete dog foods as toppers with their kibble.

 Solo Dog Life and Quarantine Weight Gain

-Senior Oli passed away during New Zealands extended on/off COVID restrictions.
-Humphrey adjusted to solo dog life with the help of time, love, and the company of furfriends, when permitted.
+Senior Oli passed away during New Zealands extended COVID restrictions.
+Humphrey adjusted with the help of time, love, and the company of furfriends, when permitted.
 Activities were often limited and the humans were usually working from home.
-Add the creep of time to middle age to the mix and, unfortunately, conditions were perfect for adding extra weight.
+Add middle age to the mix and, unfortunately, conditions were perfect for adding extra weight.
 We reduced his extras and treats back to a fairly basic commercial diet and increased his exercise.
 But losing weight can be difficult.
-After a while, we took advice and put him on a feeding plan mixing his diet with a vet weight control kibble.
+After a while, we took advice and put him on a feeding plan mixing his usual kibble with a vet weight control kibble.
 We did extra activities, as much as weather and schedules allowed.
 Then we added extra playdates.
 He was doing great.
-Outwardly great, that is, until a routine vet check found an issue that upturned everything in our world.
-After discussing options with his specialist and our vet, we changed his foods completely.
+Outwardly great, that is, until a routine vet check found an issue with his heart that upturned everything in our world.
+After discussing options with his specialist and vet, we changed his diet completely.

 Humphrey’s Current Mixed Feeding Plan

-Humphrey’s current feeding plan is primarily a rotation of freeze-dried raw and air dried commercial complete and balanced foods.
-We also include commercial cold-pressed and canned wet foods for extra variety (and sneaking in his supplements and medications).
+Humphrey’s current feeding plan is primarily a rotation of freeze-dried raw and air-dried complete and balanced dog foods.
+This is not because I’m anti-kibble (more on that below and his diet does include kibble), but they were the right fit for his nutrient needs, digestion, and purine-moderation at the time.
+We also include other ready-to-serve dry foods and canned wet foods for extra variety (and sneaking in his supplements and medications).
 We are rotating brands and proteins to try to get lots of variety in his overall diet, but with care for his sometimes sensitive digestive system.
-My trust in commercial foods is still a bit shaky at this stage, as I’m sure you can imagine, so rotating is good for that too.
-As extras, we also feed a small amount of raw (green tripe is a favourite), lightly seared or cooked meats (turkey and chicken are current favourites), and a variety of different fruits, vegetables, toppers, and supplements.
-Check out “What’s in Humphrey’s Bowl”later in the post for full details.
+My trust in commercial pet foods is still shaky at this stage, as I’m sure you can imagine, so rotating is good for spreading out that risk factor too.
+As extras in his bowl, we also feed a small amount of raw (green tripe is a favourite), lightly seared or cooked meats (turkey and chicken are current favourites), and a variety of different fruits, vegetables, toppers, and supplements.
+Check out “What’s in Humphrey’s Bowl” later in the post for full details.

 What's the Best Type of Food for Your Dog?